pk455/NAMASTE-to-ICD-11-TM2-Terminology-Bridge/README.md

 # 1.4.
 Start the API Server (in the backend folder)
 uvicorn main:app --reload
 # The server will be running at [http://127.0.0.1:8000](http://127.0.0.1:8000)
-2. Launch the Frontend:Now that the backend is running, you can start the user interface.# 2.1.
+2. Launch the Frontend: Now that the backend is running, you can start the user interface.# 2.1.
 Open the 'frontend' folder in VS Code.

 # 2.2.
 Right-click on the 'index.html' file.